TERMS & CONDITIONS

 In no circumstances are we obliged to accept any application for an increase in the limit of your account and we are not obliged to give you reasons for our decision.

-If any account is not settled within our trading terms, you agree that, in addition to any other right we may have, we may suspend all sales and delivery of our product to you or close your account with us.
+If any invoice is not settled within our trading terms, you agree that, in addition to any other right we may have, we may suspend all sales and delivery of our product to you or close your trading account with us upon providing a minimum of 7 days’ prior written notice to you and subject to you failing to rectify within 7 days of such notice.

 You acknowledge that we may decline your application to purchase our products if we are advised by our insurers that they will not grant us appropriate cover in relation to you.